 It’s possible for theft of pain medication to go unnoticed for quite some time.
 Elderly nursing home residents may be unable to communicate their pain levels or be unaware that they're not receiving all of the medication they have been prescribed.
 Even an attentive friend or family member may not immediately notice that a resident's pain levels are not being properly controlled, since many elderly people are reluctant to discuss what they view as a natural side effect of aging.

 Theft of medications used to treat anxiety, panic disorders, and insomnia will result in a resident exhibiting an increase in unusual mental health symptoms.
 Any erratic behavior you notice should be reported immediately.
 If the nursing home staff aren't responsive to your concerns, seek a second opinion from another care provider regarding the possibility of medication theft.

 If you believe your loved one has been the victim of medication theft, it's important to talk to an experienced elder abuse attorney.
 A claim can be filed on behalf of your loved one to seek damages for medical expenses as well as pain and suffering.
 When medication theft contributes to the death of a nursing home resident, the next of kin can file a wrongful death suit to seek damages.

 The attorneys at Neblett, Beard & Arsenault are committed to helping Louisiana residents receive justice for a loved one who has suffered due to medication theft.
-Contact us online or call us directly at 318.541.8188 today to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 today to schedule a free, no-obligation consultation.